-There exist two systematically different ways to compute an estimator like those we discussed in Chapters 6 and 7: In the first case, the optimization is postponed till all measurements are available.
+There exist two systematically different ways to compute an estimator: In the first case, the optimization is postponed till all measurements are available.
 The second case, on the other hand, evaluates the estimate each time a new sample is available.
 So far, we have seen the postponement approach, but now we focus on the second recursive case.

 A straightforward solution to generate such a procedure is to redo all the calculations after each sample.
 Such an approach is numerically robust and requires no further insight, yet it may be computationally expensive depending on the number of samples and the complexity of the computation process.
-For example, it is simple to recompute the mean value, but it is a complex task to solve a nonlinear optimization problem for a dynamical ARX model.
+For example, it is simple to recompute the mean value, but it is a complex task to solve a nonlinear optimization problem for a dynamical model.
 Hence, reformulating the problem such that only the newly required calculations are made, recuperating all the previous results, may allow us to generate a more efficient solution method.